ioBroker/ioBroker.javascript/docs/en/javascript.md

 ## Global functions
 You can define the global scripts in the "global" folder.
 All global scripts are available on all instances.
 If global script is disabled, it will not be used.
-Global script will be just prepend to the normal script and compiled, so you cannot share data between scripts via global scrips.
+Global script will be just prepended to the normal script and compiled, so you cannot share data between scripts via global scripts.
 Use states for it.

 To use global functions in TypeScript, you have to `declare` them first, so the compiler knows about the global functions.
 Example:
 ```typescript